worm6206/AudioVis/src/readme.md

 * Description:

 	`HighLowPass` has implemented 2 filters, High-Pass filter and Low-Pass filter.
 High-Pass filter only allow sound frequency higher than the decided frequency to pass, so the output audio stream will only have sound frequency higher than the frequency user decided.
 Low-Pass frequency vice versa. `FREQ_1` is for High-Pass filter, and `FREQ_2` is for Low-Pass filter.
-If the `FREQ_1` is 80 and `FREQ_2` is 100, the output will only keep the sound frequency between 80Hz and 100Hz.
-The output audio stream is written to the output audio file.
+If the `FREQ_1` is 80 and `FREQ_2` is 100, the output will only keep the sound frequency between 80Hz and 100Hz. *This is what I expected but the output is not perfect.* The output audio stream is written to the output audio file.

 * Usage: